agoldberglab/GettingStarted/Prep1000G_MalariaProject_summary.md

-### Written Oct 2020 to assist with looking as possible selection at malaria-interacting loci in 1000G admixed populations
+### Written Oct 2020 to assist with looking at possible selection at malaria-interacting loci in 1000G admixed populations

 **Summary of where we are and what we’re doing next.
 (Shae, you’ve already done steps 1-4).**
 1. Download 1000G files